 Is Hiring a Lawyer Worth It?

 Many clients are worried about the cost of hiring a lawyer.
 The idea of mounting legal bills is intimidating, and folks often think they can save money by going it alone.
 However, except in a few limited circumstances, DIYing a court case is a no-no. When clients understand what’s at stake in a criminal or civil case, they generally see the value in working with trusted legal counsel.
-Whether you’re involved in a criminal case, a divorce or another civil matter, the Laurel Brigade Law Group’s team of experts can help.
+Whether you’re involved in a criminal case, a divorce or another civil matter, the Marquis Law Group’s team of experts can help.
 Our experienced, compassionate attorneys have various areas of expertise covering criminal defense and civil and family law.
 We make communication and clarity a priority in all areas, including billing.
 With payment plans available, we make excellent representation possible for clients from all walks of life.
 You simply can’t put a price tag on your freedom, your reputation, and protecting your financial assets.